Disney+ / Home Screen

 When most people think of Disney, a handful of iconic titles come to mind — Frozen, The Little Mermaid, Mickey Mouse.
 Maybe Star Wars or Marvel for the superfans.

-That brand recognition is powerful — but it was also the challenge.
+That brand recognition is powerful — but it was also a challenge.
 Disney+ wasn’t just a home for a few beloved franchises; it housed an expansive, multi-brand ecosystem of content.
 The problem wasn’t awareness of Disney.
 It was helping audiences understand the true breadth and depth of what Disney+ actually offered.

 OVERVIEW